-Couples Counselling and Sexual Therapy are my main areas of work (I trained with Relate in Marriage Guidance, adding Sex Therapy and Infertility Counselling qualifications).
-If your partner is uncertain or unwilling to come I will see you alone so that you can speak about things from your side of the picture.
-Often partners soften when they see your commitment.
-I also welcome people who are looking for Individual Therapy.
+Deciding to come together is a big first step but if your partner is uncertain or unwilling to come I will see you alone so that you can speak about things from your side of the picture.
+Often partners soften when they see your commitment to seeking out help.

-Discovering insights in to yourself as well as your partner, and things you may not have known, is exciting, and rediscovering each other is uplifting.
+The beauty of counselling is in discovering insights into yourself as well as your partner, and things you may not have known, as well as rediscovering the things that drew you together.
+Rediscovering each other is hopeful and uplifting.

 I know what courage it takes to lift the receiver or email someone out of the blue.
-Once you have taken the step you can make an appointment there and then or if you would like to have a telephone conversation about the problems you are experiencing before you make a decision to go ahead with counselling I will be pleased to speak to you.
+Once you have taken the step you can make an appointment there and then, or if you would like to we can have a telephone conversation about the problems you are experiencing before you make a decision to go ahead with counselling, I will be pleased to speak to you.
 If I am not available please leave a message or text me and I will get back to you.
-I hope you feel that you can.

 Training, qualifications & experience